People Need Our Insight On Their "Am I The Jerk?" Stories

 “NTJ.

 Sharing DNA with somebody does not mean that you have to be ‘friends’ with them.
+In fact, often times that’s just not the case.

 The only real way to preserve a relationship with a family member that you don’t share very much in common and don’t mesh well with is to honor your boundaries with them.

-Taking your sister on this trip out of fear, obligation, or guilt will just be another nail in the coffin of your relationship with her.
+Don’t do it OP.
 Instead, you go and have a wonderful time with your partner and friends and just celebrate with people that you love and enjoy being with.
 Happy birthday and good luck!”
 Jovon35

 Another User Comments: